-- The Counterclaim Defendants have engaged in both predominant purpose and unlawful means conspiracy in their efforts to inflict harm upon Boland and West Face. - 164.
-The Counterclaim Defendants acted in concert, by agreement, and with the common design to: - (a) publish the Post-Judgment Comments, the October 2016 Press Release, the Glassman Defamation, the Investor Letter, the Internet Postings and the Edited Transcripts, all as described above; and - (b) carry out the Black Cube Campaign. - The conduct of the Counterclaim Defendants was directed at and intended to harm West Face and Boland.
-As described above, the purpose and effect of the Counterclaim Defendants' activities was to damage the reputation of West Face and Boland, to undermine and destroy the business of West Face, and otherwise cause harm to West Face in retaliation for West Face's recent success at Catalyst's expense as described above. - The Counterclaim Defendants knew that harm was likely to result to West Face and Boland from their conduct, and such harm has in fact occurred.
-By harming the reputations of Boland and West Face in the financial and investing communities, the Counterclaim Defendants have made it more difficult for West Face to raise and retain invested capital, attract and retain employees, and to make investments in other companies.
+SO: - (f) Rosen, Jamieson, Black Cube, and Psy Group retained persons known to the Counterclaim Defendants but unknown to West Face and Boland to write and disseminate the Internet Postings; and - (g) Glassman, Riley, De Alba, Rosen, Jamieson, Black Cube, and Psy Group provided the Misleading Transcripts to journalists and to others, as described above. - 185.
+The conduct of the Counterclaim Defendants was directed at and intended to punish, discredit and harm West Face and Boland.
+As described above, the purpose and effect of the Counterclaim Defendants' activities was to damage the reputation reputations of West Face and Boland, to undermine and destroy the business of West Face, and otherwise cause harm to West Face and Boland in retaliation for West Face's recent success at Catalyst's expense as described above. - 186.
+The Counterclaim Defendants knew that harm was likely to result to West Face and Boland from their conduct, and such harm has in fact occurred.
+By harming the reputations of Boland and West Face deceiving market participants and investors into believing that West Face and Boland are dishonest, untrustworthy, incompetent and unethical, the Counterclaim Defendants deliberately tarnished and harmed their reputations in the financial and investing communities, the Counterclaim Defendants have .
+This, in turn, has made it more difficult for West Face to raise and retain invested capital, attract and retain employees, and to make investments in other companies.
 Black Cube's activities also caused harm to West Face and Boland as described above.